Grants

 Grants Program Objective

-We believe repair is a gateway for learning far more than how to solder and sew.
-While we celebrate students’ learning technical skills, our objective is more fundamental.
+Repair is a gateway for learning far more than how to solder and sew.
+While students learning hands-on technologies is celebrated, the Grants Program’s objective is more fundamental.

-Please review the following pages carefully to learn about our priorities and the types of projects we support:
+Please review the following pages carefully to learn about priorities and the types of projects supported:

 Mission